 - Once you’ve withdrawn from the ESPP, your paycheck deductions will be refunded to you within two pay periods.
 The refund will not be taxed.

 - You must re-enroll during the next enrollment period if you want to contribute again.

 How the ESPP Works

 During the enrollment period, you can elect to contribute 1–15% of your total compensation (base salary plus incentive compensation).
 Once you’ve enrolled, there’s nothing more for you to do.
 Contributions are made to your ESPP via automatic payroll deductions.
 Deductions are taken out on an after-tax basis, but they’re calculated based on pretax earnings.
-You are limited to $25,000 in fair market value of shares in a calendar year (about $21,250 in payroll deductions, including the discount).

 Every year, there are two six-month offering periods.
 Each of these offering periods is composed of two three-month purchase periods.

 - During the Sept.
 16–March 15 offering period, the purchase periods are Sept.
 16–Dec.
 15 and Dec.
 16–March 15.
 The stock purchase dates are Dec.
 15 and March 15.

 - During the March 16–Sept.
 15 offering period, the purchase periods are March 16–June 15 and June 16–Sept.
 15. The stock purchase dates are June 15 and Sept.
 15.